estan/mjc/README.md

 =========================

-This is a compiler for a slightly modified version of the MiniJava language described in Appel's *Modern Compiler Implementation in Java*, created as part of the course DD2488 Compiler Construction at KTH.
+This is a compiler for a slightly modified version of the MiniJava language described in Appel's *Modern Compiler Implementation in Java*.
+It was created as part of the course DD2488 Compiler Construction at KTH.

 Building / Running
 ------------------